kej715/DtCyber/NOS2.8.7/README.md

 directory to build *DtCyber* and produce the *dtcyber* executable.
 2. Start the automated installation by executing the following commands.
 On Windows, you will probably need to enable the *dtcyber* application to use TCP ports 21, 22, and 23 too.
-The process initiated by the *expect* command will take some time to complete, perhaps as much as 15 - 20 minutes, depending upon your host system's speed.
+The process initiated by the *node* command will take some time to complete, perhaps as much as 15 - 20 minutes, depending upon your host system's speed.
 You will see *DtCyber* start, and NOS 2.8.7 will be deadstarted and installed.
 The system will be shutdown gracefully when the installation process has